salidamaharjan/personalProfileHTML/Topic1/personalProfile/README.md

 ![Image of the landing page od the website](assets/images/AboutMePage.png)

-- The viewer can click on the Hobbies tab and Galleries tab.
+- The viewer can click on tabs.
 - The viewer can find the link on the hobbies page which leads to Galleries tab and could find the related videos and pictures.

 ## Table of Content